diegomartinez2/DMG/SSCHA_documentation/Tutorial_hands2/start.rst

 We've seen this before, so let's review what's there in detail:

-First this object is initialized in "__init__" where the toy model potential is set for the next calculations, the dynamical matrix is loaded and readied.
+First this object is initialized in "__init__" where the toy model potential is set for the next calculations.
-[...]
+This force field needs the harmonic dynamical matrix to be initialized, and the higher order parameters.
+Finally, the dynamical matrix for the minimization is loaded and readied.

+The next function of this object "ensemble_sscha" just creates the ensembles for the specified temperature.
+As an extra, we also look for the space group of the structure.

 Now we fill the main function: